 Relationships are a significant part of the lives of many adults.
-The quest to find love that’s true and sincere is one that we’ve all imbibed one way or another.
+The quest to find love that’s true and sincere, without doubting if we’re going to need divorce and child custody help in the end, is one that we’ve all imbibed one way or another.
 There are different metrics for measuring success in a relationship, but for this piece, we’ll be looking at two most common ones – length and satisfaction.

 As most people have found out, falling in love is easy.
 It’s staying in love that’s hard.
 After a few months of feeling butterflies in the stomach, couples often realize that loving someone isn’t an easy thing to do and requires work.